linkstrifer/gulp-tasks/README.md

 The source files are in `paths.sass` in `gulp/config.js` and the destination folder is in `paths.styles` in `gulp/config/js`.

+### Stylus

+This does the same as `Sass task`, i use a `base.styl` to import a lot of `.styl` files and only compile `base.styl`, so my task do that, if you want you can change the task.

 ### HTML

 This does not do much.
-Only reload the browser if a .html file has changed.
+Only reload the browser if a `.html` file has changed.

 ### JS